 - Emphasise named things: Emphasis (usually formatted as itallic) is used for terms with special meaning.
 E.g. everything in the glossary is a good candidate.
 The rationale behind this rule is that readers easily recognize a term as something with special meaning in the context of secureCodeBox.
 For example the term parser has a lot of different meaning depending on the context this term is used.
 In the context of secureCodeBox a parser has very special and narrow meaning.
 So, the reader sees that this word has a special meaning.

 - Strong important things: Important things which should be recognized, even if a reader only skims over the text, should be marked up strong.

-Use code for code: The inline code markup should only be used for things which can be copy pasted as-is into the described context.
-For example you write about the image directory (
+Use code for code: The inline code markup should only be used for things which can be copied and pasted as-is into the described context.
+For example, you write about the image directory (

 - "Quote direct speech or quotes": Usually developers tend to use single or double quotes in texts to emphasise things because we are used to this from the most programing languages, but here a prime school reminder: Quotes are for quoting someone or direct speech.